imbrn/v8n/README.md

   .test(5); // false
 ```

-> You can check all available modifiers in our documentation page.
+> You can check all available modifiers on our documentation page.

 Modifiers are very powerful.
 They work as decorators for rules.
 When used
 together, they allow you to build very complex validations.